How to Tie a Tie

 Thomas Fink and Yong Mao, who are physicists at the University of Cambridge, published an interesting book titled "The 85 Ways To Tie a Tie.
 The Science and Aesthetics of Tie Knots" in 1999.
 If you want to learn the details about different tie knots, this is one of the books that you should buy.
 Thomas Fink and Yong Mao used mathematical theory and model to prove that there are totally eighty-five ways to tie a tie.
 Among the eighty-five ways to tie a tie, they found that there are thirteen aesthetic tie knots (including the four-in-hand knot, the half-Windsor knot and the Windsor knot that are described earlier) based on criteria like symmetry and balance.
 The thirteen aesthetic tie knots are listed below in ascending order of size.
 Click the links to see the instructions on tying a certain tie knot.

-Today is Sunday, March 10, 2024
+Today is Tuesday, October 8, 2024